aws-samples/aws-blockchain-node-runners/lib/base/README.md

 ### Make sure you have access to Ethereum L1 node

 Base node needs a URL to a Full Ethereum Node to validate blocks it receives.
-You can run your own with [Ethereum node blueprint](https://aws-samples.github.io/aws-blockchain-node-runners/docs/Blueprints/Ethereum) or use [one of Base partners](https://docs.base.org/tools/node-providers).
+You can run your own with [Ethereum node blueprint](https://aws-samples.github.io/aws-blockchain-node-runners/docs/Blueprints/Ethereum) or use [one of partners of Base](https://docs.base.org/tools/node-providers).

 ### On your Cloud9: Clone this repository and install dependencies